lfe999/KeyboardShortcuts/README.md

 World Scale > Decrease | Decrease world scale by 0.00025 - holding `SHIFT` makes this 0.001
 Add > `Atom Type` > `Atom Name` | Add the atom of the given type to the scene

+### Selected Controller Actions

+These are commands that will be run against the selected controller.
+They do nothing if no controller is selected.

+!!!!!
+Be careful of overlap between setting these and setting selected atom actions.

+Position > `[XYZ]` > Interpolate 0 - 1 | Set the `AXIS` of the atom to something between 0 and 1.
+Probably only useful when assigning a joypad axis.
+Position > `[XYZ]` > Increase / Decrease Small | Increase or decrease the given `AXIS` position by a maximum of 0.5 units per second
+Position > `[XYZ]` > Increase / Decrease Medium | Increase or decrease the given `AXIS` position by a maximum of 2.0 units per second
+Position > `[XYZ]` > Increase / Decrease Large | Increase or decrease the given `AXIS` position by a maximum of 5.0 units per second
+Rotation > `[XYZ]` > Increase / Decrease Small | Increase or decrease the given `AXIS` rotation by a maximum of 0.25 rotations per second
+Rotation > `[XYZ]` > Increase / Decrease Medium | Increase or decrease the given `AXIS` rotation by a maximum of 0.5 rotations per second
+Rotation > `[XYZ]` > Increase / Decrease Large | Increase or decrease the given `AXIS` rotation by a maximum of 2.0 rotations per second

 ### Selected Atom Actions

 These are commands that will be run against a selected atom.
 They do nothing if no atom is selected.

+!!!!!
+Be careful of overlap between setting these and setting selected controller actions.

 | Command | Notes |
 | ------- | ----------- |